haighis/romulus_app/README.md

 mix deps.get  # installs the dependencies
 mix ecto.create  # creates the database.
-mix ecto.migrate  # run the database migrations. mix phx.server  # run the application.
+mix ecto.migrate  # run the database migrations. mix que.setup # If you are using persistence option for que job processing mix phx.server  # run the application.
 ```

 This is a backend project, you won't be able to go to localhost:4000 and see an aplication.

-In order to see the [Conduit](https://demo.realworld.io/#/) frontend you will need to download and setup one of the [frontend projects](https://demo.realworld.io/#/) and set it up to consume this apps api.
-Typically this can be done by finding the `API_URL` and setting it to `localhost:4000`.
+In order to see the [Romulus UI](todo) frontend you will need to download and setup.

 ## Tests